slowernews/wisdom-tldr/README.md

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».
 Some people also go through «incompetent and confident», «where the best option is often to stand back and act as a safety net while letting the person learn whatever lesson they needed to learn.' -- exelius*

-> *'Instead of generalizing and saying «management is useless» it is more correct to say «bad management is counterproductive».'*
+> *'Instead of generalizing and saying «management is useless» it's more correct to say «bad management is counterproductive».'*

 ADVICE: